ChrisW-priv/PersonalVault/notes/Associative binary property.md

 ---
-title: "Associative binary property"
+categories:
+- zettelkasten
 date: 2025-02-14
-description: "This note explains the associative property of a binary operation, a fundamental concept in algebra and mathematics."
+description: This note explains the associative property of a binary operation, a fundamental concept in algebra and mathematics.
-categories:
-  - "zettelkasten"
+tags: []
+title: Associative binary property
 ---

 ## What is the Associative Binary Property?